 An extensive network supports communications from all academic and administrative buildings and residence halls to all systems.
 Over 6,500 nodes are supported on the campus network with access speeds of up to 100Mbps and core network speeds of 1GBps.
 Off-campus connectivity to the Internet and Internet2 is provided by a high-speed 100MBps (OC3) circuit.
 A wireless network provides access to the campus network and the Internet from locations around the campus.
 Remote access to the campus network is supported by a dial-in modem pool, as well as VPNs.
 With a high level of connectivity and advanced functionality accessible from on- and off-campus locations, our network has been recognized as an award-winning model environment for other academic institutions and commercial organizations.

-In addition to the notebook computers provided to all undergraduate students, a PC laboratory operated by Information Technology is available to support access for members of the campus community seven days a week, except holidays.
+A PC laboratory operated by Information Technology is available to support access for members of the campus community seven days a week, except holidays.
 It includes a large cluster of personal computers, printers, a scanner, and wired and wireless access to the campus network.
 Additional computer labs are maintained by some academic departments to meet their needs.

 Information Technology provides a variety of services.
 The User Services staff assists users by providing a staffed help desk, training seminars and workshops, documentation, timely news updates, and advice on systems access and usage.
 The staff coordinates a seminar series intended to aid in the use of networked resources.
 Users may request individual or departmental assistance in planning, implementing, and using information resources, as well as help with general system information, connecting to and interacting with the network, using workstations, and accessing the Internet resources.